 The park itself covers a vast landscape where everything is protected: fauna, flora and rock.
 On the Italian side of the border, the park is continued by the Gran Paradiso National Park.
 Together, these two parks cover over 1250 km², making the area the largest alpine national park.
 It really is an area of infinite discovery and wonder!

 The Park of La Vanoise is the oldest national park in France.
-Created in 1963, its mission was to save the Ibex.
+When it was created in 1963, its mission was to save the Ibex.
 While walking, you will no doubt see marmots, ibexes and chamois.
 There are over 2,000 ibexes and 5,000 chamois living in the protected wilderness.
 The alpine chamois, like the ibex, spend most of the year above the tree line.
 They descend the snow line in early spring and late fall to enjoy the grass uncovered by the ice and snow.

 The Vanoise National Park is home to a wealth of indigenous flora and fauna which you may well also be able to spot.
 Smaller mammals such as stoats, and of course the notorious marmots whose piercing cries will catch your attention.
 Wolves, Eurasian lynx, mountain hare, badger, ermine and weasel are some other animals living in the cols and valleys of the Vanoise.